-- Chapter 1 - The EU and EU markets:
+- Chapter 1 - The EU and EU markets

-- 1.1 EU membership
+- 1.1 EU and other European countries

 - 1.2 The EU economy in the world

-- 1.3 The EU and Canada
+- 1.3 Canada and the EU

-- 1.4 EU institutions and laws
+- 1.4 EU bodies and laws: the basics

-- 1.5 Assistance for Canadian exporters
+- 1.5 Helping Canadian exporters

-- Chapter 2 - Customs:
+- Chapter 2 - Customs

-- 2.1 Classifying your goods
+- 2.1 Classifying goods

 - 2.2 Calculating customs duties: rules of origin and valuation